Chess Masters in Exile: The Emigration 1933-1945

 The "Nuremberg Race Laws" of September 15, 1935, drastically intensified discrimination.
 Jewish citizens lost their civil rights.
 Many chess masters realized there was no future left in Germany.

 On the night of November 9-10, 1938, synagogues burned throughout Germany.
 Jewish shops were looted, people arrested and murdered.
-For many, this was the signal for immediate flight.
+For many who had not yet fled, this was the signal for immediate flight.

 Those who could flee in time try to build a new life in exile.
 Many chess masters give lessons, play simultaneous games, or write for newspapers to survive.
 Others who could not flee were deported and murdered.